 Reversion of the rights is when the publisher gives up the rights they have been granted and they revert to the author or the author’s estate.
 This most commonly happens when the book has been out of print for a period of time.
 Traditionally, out of print meant the book was no longer printed or reprinted by the publisher, and so was not available to buy.

 The emergence of technologies like POD (print on demand) and ebooks means there’s no real danger of that happening anymore, and under the traditional definition a book could theoretically limp on selling a few copies a year indefinitely.

-In a modern reversion clause if the sales levels or revenue remain low enough for long enough, the author can ask for their rights back and then may sell them to another publisher.
+In a modern reversion clause, if the sales levels or revenue remain low enough for long enough, the book can be considered out of print and the author can ask for their rights back.
+They are then free to sell them to another publisher.

 Am I ready to negotiate my contract now?

-Here’s my standard warning too: your friend or brother-in-law who is a tax lawyer or something in finance may do lots of negotiating and have very strong opinions about the changes to the contract they would demand – and they will be useless to you when negotiating in an industry they don’t know.
+And here’s my standard warning: your friend or brother-in-law who is a tax lawyer or something in finance may do lots of negotiating and have very strong opinions about the changes to the contract they would demand – and they will be useless to you when negotiating in an industry they don’t know.
 When someone opinionated but ignorant sticks their oar in, they muddy the water and nobody gets anywhere.

 This is one of the reasons getting an agent or contract negotiator to do the work may be the most sensible use of your resources, as they know what can be changed and how far they can push.
 Contract negotiation is one of the services I offer, so if you’re in the process of finalising a publishing contract now, get in touch.